BenTheElder/site/content/posts/creaturebox.md

 ## "Brains"
-I then implemented the "brains" for the creatures, mimicing the design described in the studio otoro blog post.
+I then implemented the "brains" for the creatures, mimicking the design described in the studio otoro blog post.
 Each creature has a fully connected two layer (input and output) neural network.
 Most of the outputs are recurrent like the studio otoro demo.
 Each creature receives a number of "distance to edge or obstacle" inputs in evenly distributed directions about them as well as the previous output for the recurrent nodes, and produces a turn